Cindy Williams (EastEnders): Storylines

-When Max Branning (Jake Wood) is charged with Lucy's murder, Bobby attempts to smash Max's car.
-Cindy stops him and calls him stupid, so he pushes her, causing her to fall exactly where Lucy was killed.
+When Carol's brother Max Branning (Jake Wood) is charged with Lucy's murder, Bobby attempts to smash Max's car.
+Cindy stops him and calls him stupid, so he pushes her, causing her to fall and hit her head on a table, exactly where Lucy was killed.
 Believing that Jane and Ian have told Carol the truth about Bobby, Cindy tells Liam this.
 Ian stops Liam from telling Carol or the police and buys Liam and Cindy a one-way ticket each to Devon so the truth does not come out.
 Carol finds out about this and warns Ian not to mess with her family.
 Liam demands £100,000 from the Beales in exchange for his silence and departure.
-Liam and Cindy then go to live with Liam's father Ricky Butcher (Sid Owen) in Düsseldorf, though Ricky advises them not to take any money from the Beales.
+Liam and Cindy then go to live with Liam's father Ricky Butcher (Sid Owen) in Düsseldorf, Germany, though Ricky advises them not to take any money from the Beales.
 Before she leaves, Cindy sends a video message by email to Bobby, informing him that he killed Lucy.
 However, the email is instead opened by Sharon Mitchell (Letitia Dean).
 When Cindy calls Bobby from Düsseldorf, Ian takes the phone and tells her never to contact Bobby again.

 In June 2023, it is revealed that Cindy Sr. had in fact survived the childbirth to Cindy Jr. and that she had been placed into a witness protection programme after she had informed on her cell mate.
-Cindy Sr. tells Kathy Beale (Gillian Taylforth) that she hasn’t gotten in touch with Cindy Jr. because she felt that she had no right to after giving her up and walking away from her.
-In September 2023, it is revealed that Cindy has broken up with Liam and has gone traveling.
-In February 2024, Cindy Sr. tracks Cindy down but their reunion was short lived when Cindy Jr. told her mother that she wished she really was dead.
-In April 2024, Cindy Sr. receives a text from Cindy Jr. saying that she hopes that she’s okay with a heart emoji after Ian had sent Cindy Jr. a message saying that it would mean a lot to Cindy Sr. if she did so.
+Cindy Sr. tells Kathy Beale (Gillian Taylforth) that she has not been in touch with Cindy Jr. because she felt that she had no right to after giving her up and walking away from her.
+In September 2023, it is revealed that Cindy has broken up with Liam and has gone travelling.
+In February 2024, Cindy Sr. tracks Cindy down, but their reunion was short lived, as Cindy Jr. told her mother that she wished she really was dead.
+In April 2024, Cindy Sr. receives a text from Cindy Jr. saying that she hopes that she is okay, with a heart emoji, after Ian had sent Cindy Jr. a message saying that it would mean a lot to Cindy Sr. if she did so.